Varicose veins on feet - the causes and solutions

 Suffering from varicose veins, particularly when they occur in your feet, can be a thoroughly unpleasant experience and is not likely to inspire you to be particularly active.
 However, sitting down and remaining sedentary will only impair your circulation even more.
 It encourages the blood in your veins to remain stagnant, worsening your existing symptoms and placing you at a greater risk of getting varicose veins in your feet.

-See my tip below for more information on being more active when suffering from varicose veins!
+See my tip below for more information on being more active and employing some gentle, but regular exercise, in a bid to keep your blood moving sufficiently (with the beneficial pumping motion of nearby muscles) when suffering from varicose veins!

 My Self-Care Tip: Exercising with varicose veins